cea-eth/SERO/README.md

 The literature proposed on Scopus and Web of Science was exported as csv-file.
 It was then merged, sorted, dublicates were deleted (Step01) and finally sorted again by title (Step02) and abstract (Step03).

+The code to sort the literature was inspired by the work of Kira Kulik.

 # <a name="Survey_Analysis"></a>Survey Analysis